NicolasDurrande/guepard/docs/notebooks/explaining_equivalent_obs.md

 ```

-First, let us consider a simple dataset and fit a GP model to it
+Let us consider a simple dataset and fit a GP model to it

 ```python
 noise_var = 0.01